-Businesses clearly understand the importance of high-quality customer service, so why are they failing in their delivery?
+Businesses clearly understand the importance of high-quality customer service, so why are they failing in its delivery?
 Surely 4 years is long enough to implement a successful CX program…

 Maybe because it’s not nearly as easy as it sounds.